 for as much as this article is a guide to Persian food so, let us first know a little about Persian cuisine history.
 Like Persian carpets, Iranian cuisine is essentially a mass art, nurtured in the homes of simple or even poor people by the women and girls of the cities and villages of this land.

-However, valuable examples (again, like a carpet) came from aristocrats and nobles’ homes.
+However, valuable examples (again, like a carpet) came from aristocrats’ and nobles’ homes.
 In Persian cuisine, the main difference between professional cooking and home cooking is in the volume of food, not in the way of cooking.

-About the Persian cuisine history, the oldest references to legends have started from the time of Zahak, and of course, before that in the history of cooking, tales were considered to be related to demons.
-But it is the oldest surviving manuscript about the history of Iranian cuisine is related to the Sassanid era.
+About Persian cuisine history, the oldest references to legends have started from the time of Zahak, and of course, before that in the history of cooking, tales were considered to be related to demons.
+But it is the oldest surviving manuscript about the history of Iranian cuisine and is related to the Sassanid era.

 What are Iranian Eating Habits?

-From the past, Iranians attached great importance to the taste and appearance of food, and the type of food they ate depended on the ingredients available in different seasons.
+In the past, Iranians attached great importance to the taste and appearance of food, and the type of food they ate depended on the ingredients available in different seasons.

-In Iran, as in other countries, there are particular foods for various ceremonies such as weddings, mourning, birthdays, New Year, historical and religious banquets.
+In Iran, as in other countries, there are particular foods for various ceremonies such as weddings, mourning, birthdays, New Year, and historical and religious banquets.

 Highlights of Iranian Eating Habits

-In the following this guide to Persian food, we will review some important points of Iranian eating habits
+In the following guide to Persian food, we will review some important points of Iranian eating habits

 Iranian Cuisine Based on Traditional Medicine